The Signpost

 The lore of Kalloor

 The writer is a long-term reader of Wikipedia and decided to finally bite the bullet to improve the project.
-He is starting off by working on fixup projects whilst easing into writing article content.
+He is starting off by working on fixup projects while easing into writing article content.

 Kalloor